Skip to main content

 Understanding the Court’s Dual Rulings

-The Great Wall Acupuncture decision demonstrates the complexity of no-fault insurance litigation, where courts can simultaneously rule in favor of both parties on different aspects of the same case.
-While the court modified the lower court’s order to grant summary judgment to the plaintiff on the untimely denied portion of the claim, it simultaneously affirmed summary judgment for GEICO on the fee schedule issue.
+The Great Wall Acupuncture decision demonstrates the complexity of no-fault litigation, where courts can rule for both parties on different aspects of the same claim.
+The court modified the lower court’s order to grant summary judgment to plaintiff on the untimely-denied portion, while simultaneously affirming summary judgment for GEICO on the fee-schedule issue for the timely-denied portion.

 EUO Procedures and Acupuncture Treatment Quality